Proton therapy: History

 The first suggestion that energetic protons could be an effective treatment was made by Robert R. Wilson in a paper published in 1946 while he was involved in the design of the Harvard Cyclotron Laboratory (HCL).
 The first treatments were performed with particle accelerators built for physics research, notably Berkeley Radiation Laboratory in 1954 and at Uppsala in Sweden in 1957.
 In 1961, a collaboration began between HCL and Massachusetts General Hospital (MGH) to pursue proton therapy.
 Over the next 41 years, this program refined and expanded these techniques while treating 9,116 patients before the cyclotron was shut down in 2002.
 In the USSR a therapeutic proton beam with energies up to 200 MeV was obtained at the synchrocyclotron of JINR in Dubna in 1967.
 The ITEP center in Moscow, Russia, which began treating patients in 1969, is the oldest proton center still in operation.
 The Paul Scherrer Institute in Switzerland was the world's first proton center to treat eye tumors beginning in 1984.
 In addition, they invented pencil beam scanning in 1996, which became the state-of-the art form of proton therapy.

-The world's first hospital-based proton therapy center was a low energy cyclotron centre for eye tumors at Clatterbridge Centre for Oncology in the UK, opened in 1989, followed in 1990 at the Loma Linda University Medical Center (LLUMC) in Loma Linda, California.
+The world's first hospital-based proton therapy center was a low energy cyclotron centre for eye tumors at Clatterbridge Cancer Centre in the UK, opened in 1989, followed in 1990 at the Loma Linda University Medical Center (LLUMC) in Loma Linda, California.
 Later, the Northeast Proton Therapy Center at Massachusetts General Hospital was brought online, and the HCL treatment program was transferred to it in 2001 and 2002.
 At the beginning of 2023, there were 41 proton therapy centers in the United States, and a total of 89 worldwide.
 As of 2020, six manufacturers make proton therapy systems: Hitachi, Ion Beam Applications, Mevion Medical Systems, ProNova Solutions, and Varian Medical Systems.